 Tired of plain fruit?
 Add some tang with this yogurt dressing.
 This dish is not only colorful but high in potassium.

 Sometimes it’s not easy getting the recommended five to six servings of fruits and vegetables we need.
 So, you may have to get a little resourceful from time to time.
-Kristin Kirkpatrick, a registered dietitian at Cleveland Clinic, says juicing is a good way to get a variety of fruits and vegetables into your diet. … Read More
+Registered dietitian Kristin Kirkpatrick, MS, RD, LD, says juicing is a good way to get a variety of fruits and vegetables into your diet.
+“One of … Read More